-13. Refers to its resolution ICC-ASP/18/Res.3 on cooperation;

-14. Calls upon States Parties to comply with their obligations under the Rome Statute, in particular the obligation to cooperate in accordance with Part 9, and also calls upon States Parties to ensure full and effective cooperation with the Court in accordance with the Rome

-&lt;sup>5 ICC-ASP/5/Res.3, annex I.

-ICC-ASP/18/24.

-&lt;sup>7 See: Agenda and decisions of the sixth meeting of the Bureau, annex II, appendix: https://asp.icc-cpi.int/iccdocs/asp\docs/Bureau/ICC-ASP-2017-Bureau-06.pdf.

-Statute, in particular in the areas of implementing constitutional and legislative framework, enforcement of Court decisions and execution of arrest warrants;

-15. Reaffirms the importance of supporting all those cooperating with the Court, including States and relevant international bodies and entities, in order to secure the ability of the Court to fulfil its critical mandate of holding accountable perpetrators of the most serious crimes of concern to the international community and delivering justice to victims;

-16. Further calls upon States Parties to continue to express their political and diplomatic support to the Court, recalls the sixty-six recommendations annexed to resolution ICC-ASP/6/Res.2 and encourages States Parties and the Court to consider further measures to enhance their implementation and to strengthen their efforts to ensure full and effective cooperation with the Court;

-17. Underlines the necessity to continue the discussions on practical solutions to improve cooperation between States and the Court with a view to enhancing prospects for the implementation of pending arrest warrants following the seminar organized by the facilitators on cooperation on 7 November 2018 in The Hague;

-18. Welcomes the plenary session on cooperation held during the eighteenth session of the Assembly of States Parties which offered an opportunity to share best practices of interstate and inter-institutional cooperation among States Parties, the Court and other stakeholders, and which highlighted the need for a greater engagement of States Parties on this matter;

-19. Underlines the importance of effective procedures and mechanisms that enable States Parties and other States to cooperate with the Court in relation to the identification, tracing and freezing or seizure of proceeds, property and assets as expeditiously as possible, welcomes the Court's report and comprehensive presentation on cooperation challenges faced by the Court with respect to financial investigation and calls on all States Parties to put in place and further improve effective procedures and mechanisms in this regard, with a view to facilitate cooperation between the Court, States Parties, other States and international organizations;

-20. Recalls the importance of the non-legally binding Declaration of Paris on asset recovery annexed to resolution ICC-ASP/16/Res.2;

-21. Welcomes the agreement on the enforcement of sentences concluded between Georgia and the Court on 24 January 2019;

-22. Recalls the Procedures relating to non-cooperation adopted by the Assembly in ICC-ASP/10/Res.5 and revised by the Assembly in resolution ICC-ASP/17/Res.5, recognizes with concern the negative impact that the non-execution of Court requests continues to have on the ability of the Court to execute its mandate, takes note of the decision of the Court on non-cooperation in relation to the Jordan Referral re.
-Al-Bashir Appeal;
+- 13. Refers to its resolution ICC-ASP/20/Res.2 on cooperation; - 14.
+Calls upon States Parties to comply with their obligations under the Rome Statute, in particular the obligation to cooperate in accordance with Part 9, and also calls upon States Parties to ensure full and effective cooperation with the Court in accordance with the Rome Statute, in particular in the areas of implementing constitutional and legislative framework, enforcement of Court decisions and execution of arrest warrants; - 15.
+Reaffirms the importance of supporting all those cooperating with the Court, including States and relevant international bodies and entities, in order to secure the ability of the Court to fulfil its critical mandate of holding accountable perpetrators of the most serious crimes of concern to the international community and delivering justice to victims; - 16.
+Further calls upon States Parties to continue to express their political and diplomatic support to the Court, recalls the sixty-six recommendations annexed to resolution ICC-ASP/6/Res.2 and encourages States Parties and the Court to consider further measures to enhance their implementation and to strengthen their efforts to ensure full and effective cooperation with the Court; - 17.
+Welcomes the Court's report and comprehensive presentation on cooperation,8 which contained disaggregated data over the responses provided by States Parties, including highlighting the main challenges; - 18.
+Underlines the necessity to continue the discussions on practical solutions to improve cooperation between States and the Court with a view to enhancing prospects for the implementation of pending arrest warrants following the seminar organized by the facilitators on cooperation on 7 November 2018 in The Hague; - 19.
+Underlines also the necessity to continue the discussions between the co-facilitators on cooperation and the focal points no-cooperation and the Court, following the joint panel discussion on strengthening cooperation with the Court held on 5 October 2020; - 20.
+Welcomes the plenary session on cooperation held during the twentieth session of the Assembly, which offered an opportunity for an exchange of views with a high-level panel on voluntary cooperation, and for States to share their experiences on signature of voluntary cooperation agreements with the Court, as well as a more technical discussion regarding the issue of financial investigations and the freezing of assets, while highlighting the relevance of setting up a network of operational focal points in this area; - 21.
+Underlines the importance of effective procedures and mechanisms that enable States Parties and other States to cooperate with the Court in relation to the identification, tracing and freezing or seizure of proceeds, property and assets as expeditiously as possible, and calls on all States Parties to put in place and further improve effective procedures and mechanisms in this regard, with a view to facilitate cooperation between the Court, States Parties, other States and international organizations; - 22.
+Recalls the importance of the non-legally binding Declaration of Paris on asset recovery annexed to resolution ICC-ASP/16/Res.2; - 23.
+Recalls the existence of the secured digital platform for States Parties to exchange relevant information on cooperation and financial investigations and assets recovery; - - 24.
+Recalls the recommendations on cooperation contained in the 30 September 2020 Independent Experts Report;9 - 25.
+Recalls the Procedures relating to non-cooperation adopted by the Assembly in ICC-ASP/10/Res.5 and revised by the Assembly in resolution ICC-ASP/17/Res.5, recognizes with concern the negative impact that the non-execution of Court requests continues to have on the ability of the Court to execute its mandate, takes note of the past decisions of the Court on non-cooperation;

+R5AV-E-091221